Definition of Asymmetric Information

 - With asymmetric information, there can be many occurrences of fraudulent activities where one party can cause damage to other parties because of better information.
 For example, because of getting less information at the time of the deal, insurance companies may encounter high damages.

 - In the overall economy, it increases the cost of goods or services.
 Parties who know that they may encounter loss in the future because of less information will already keep that into a negotiation deal, increasing the cost for other parties.
 This will affect the cost of that kind of transaction in the economy.

 Important Points to Note about Asymmetric Information

 - This happens because one party having less information than the other parties.

 - More public information and warranty/guaranty can help in overcoming this problem.

-- Asymmetric information can cause fraudulent activities, which can cause damage to one party.
+- It can cause fraudulent activities, which can cause damage to one party.

 - Government laws can help in reducing the effect of Asymmetric Information.

 Asymmetric information is a long-standing condition caused by a lack of information and less communication between parties.
 Two-way dialogues and better paperwork can help in reducing this kind of problem so that parties can reach better decisions.
 The government also can pitch in by making better governing laws to ensure that this cannot cause much impact on the overall economic condition.

 This is a guide to Asymmetric Information.
 Here we have discussed examples, types, and ways to solve the asymmetric information problem along with the advantages and disadvantages.
 You may also look at the following articles to learn more –